 “We have turned wild animals into companions, genetically sculpting them into sweeter, cuter, less dangerous versions of themselves,” Krull states, “We shower our pets with love at the same time we cage and contain them and it is this affection contradicting complete control that I am interested in illustrating in my work.
 For no amount of love lavished upon these creatures will erase the fact that the success of the relationship lies in our complete domination over all aspects of their existence.”

 For the naturalist, this paradox hits home sharply.
 Almost any lover of nature and its creatures has at one point in time captured and kept an animal.
 I myself remember fondly the first hermit crabs I cared for as a child, and observing them surely helped kindle within me a fascination for the invertebrate world.
 They lived out their fascinating lives, however, far from their seashore home, with no chance to return.
 Krull’s strong works remind me of Bertram Chandler’s 1963 short story, “The Cage”, where a group of stranded astronauts are captured and put into a zoo by non-humanoid aliens.
-They finally demonstrate their sentience to their captors in an unsettling way, after they trap and keep a cute mouse.
-“Only rational beings,” he said, “put other beings in cages.”
+The humans finally demonstrate their sentience to their captors in an unsettling way, they themselves trap and keep a small mouse.
+“Only rational beings,” said the alien, “put other beings in cages.”